How to find yourself with this personal development plan

 Nevertheless the work actually required to execute each step of the personal development plan can feel nebulous.

-This is why I created my online life coaching program.
+This is why I created my coaching program.
 I personalize this life plan for each of my clients and work one-on-one with them to implement it.

 With a customized personal development plan and a dedicated accountability partner, you greatly increase the likelihood of achieving your goals.

-Curious if online life coaching could be right for you?
+Curious if life or business coaching could be right for you?